Briefpoint

 Implement an automated reminder system that notifies clients of upcoming appointments, important dates, and deadlines via email or SMS.

 For long-duration cases or for clients with whom you wish to maintain a relationship, set up automated emails or messages that check in on them periodically.
-These communications can offer assistance, provide relevant legal updates, or share useful content.
+These communications can offer assistance, provide relevant legal updates, or share useful client advice.

 Step 5: FAQ and Resource Sharing